alinen/open-body-fit/README.md

 # open-body-fit

-Software for fitting 3D biomechanical bodies to poses extracted from video.
+Software for estimating biomechanics from poses extracted from video.
 Send feedback and inquiries to `anormoyle @ brynmawr.edu`

 todo: video